Businesses have always struggled with keeping up with the data and making the most out of it.

 This is where you cast your spell.

-In the experience section, you need to tell the hiring manager about your work history.
+In this section, you need to tell the hiring manager about your work experience.

 You’ll show how your presence at the companies you worked for impacted them.